saneetnaik/Mercari-Price-Suggestion-Challenge/Steps.md

 # Steps
-1. Data analysis
+1. Analysis the data
-2. Cleaning up the data
+2. Cleaned the data
-3. Features extraction
+3. Extracted the features
-4. Identify ML model
+4. Identified ML model
-5. Train and validate the model
+5. Trained and validated the model
-6. Tuning the model and feature extraction
+6. Tuned the model and feature extraction
-7. Use the model to predict the price for test.csv
+7. Used the model to predict the price for test.csv

 ## Data analysis/cleaning up the data